snnz/HunspellSharp/README.md

 ### Dictionary manipulation

 > [!NOTE]
-> These methods are not thread-safe and have to be run exclusively.
+> These methods are not thread-safe and must be run exclusively.

-Append extra dictionary, from a file path or a stream:
+Append additional dictionary from a file path or a stream:

 ```csharp
 hunspell.AddDic("some.dic");